Maia-DAO/ecosystem-docs/versioned_docs/version-Contracts/01-introduction.md

 ## Hermes

-The new iteration of [Hermes](versioned_docs/version-Hermes/what-is-hermes.md) provides significant improvements over V1, which is a soldily fork.
+The new iteration of [Hermes](versioned_docs/version-Hermes/what-is-hermes.md) provides significant improvements over V1, which is a Solidly fork.
 There are three ideas behind the revamped model:

 - Lockers direct emissions to gauges and receive the revenue of each gauge they vote for, proportional to the amount of votes for that gauge
 - Lockers can boost their liquidity farming rewards from gauges by up to 2.5x